mmistakes/minimal-mistakes/_posts/2023-09-20-functional-error-handling-in-kotlin-part-3.md

 Without further ado, let's start!

+> This article requires existing Kotlin experience.
+If you need to get it **fast** and with thousands of lines of code and a project under your belt, you'll love [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
+It's a jam-packed course on **everything** you'll ever need to work with Kotlin for any platform (Android, native, backend, anything), including less-known techniques and language tricks that will make your dev life easier.
+Check it out [here](https://rockthejvm.com/p/kotlin-essentials).

 ## 1. Setup

 We'll use version 1.9.0 of Kotlin and version 1.2.0 of the Arrow library.
 In fact, the Raise DSL is not available in previous versions of Arrow.